allpro/allpro.github.io/README.md

 is a Javascript utility for React Router v4 & v5.
 It provides a simple way to _asynchronously_ delay (pause) router navigation events triggered by the user.
-For example, if a user clicks a link while in the middle of a process, and they will _lose data_ if navigation continues.
+For example, if a user clicks a link while in the middle of a process.

 For more detail, see:
 **[Control React Router, Asynchronously](https://medium.com/@kevin.dalman/control-react-router-asynchronously-b5c0e88013ab)**